 - 8 rules for effective divergent and convergent thinking.

 - Effective facilitation tips and practices, to enable groups to develop novel and useful ideas.

 - Their preferred problem solving style, and how this is likely to influence their approach as a facilitator.

 - To optimise their strengths and adapt their approach to group creative facilitation.

-(Participants receive 1:1 feedback on their facilitation skills during the event.)
+The programme was facilitated by Rob Sheffield.
 Rob is an experienced organisational development professional with 25 years’ experience of enabling change in organisations.
 He has held management roles in the publishing, direct marketing, education and aerospace sectors.
 Rob has been running his consultancy business since 1999, working nationally and globally across private, public and community sectors.
 He has just written the book “How Leaders Learn to Boost Creativity in Teams: Innovation Catalysts”, which contains real-life cases from healthcare, technology, law and education.